Akku Yadav: Crimes

+He and his men attempted to extort Ratna Dungiri, damaged her furniture, and threatened to murder her family.
+Since Dungiri refused to file a police report, Usha Narayane filed one herself, but Akku surrounded Narayane's house with his men after the police informed him of the complaint.
+Akku threatened Narayane with a bottle of acid, while she called the police, who never arrived.
+After Akku and his men attempted to force open the door to Narayane's house, she opened a gas cylinder and threatened to blow up everyone present, after which Akku's gang left.

-The neighbors heard about what Narayane had done and were now willing to go after Yadav.
+The neighbours heard about what Narayane had done and were now willing to go after him.
 Soon there were many angry victims on the streets, and they started to pick up sticks and stones.
-People threw stones at Yadav's associates.
+People threw stones at Akku's associates.
 His men saw the crowd's mood and fled.
 The victims marched through the slum and celebrated.
-On 6 August 2004, they went to Yadav's house and burned it down.
-Yadav now feared for his life and went to the police for protection; they arrested him for his own protection on 7 August 2004.
-Yadav's mother vacated his house.
-On 7 August, Yadav was due to appear at the city district court and 500 slum residents gathered.
-As Yadav arrived, one of his men tried to pass him knives wrapped in a blanket; the police failed to notice this.
-After the women protested, the accomplice was arrested, and Yadav was taken back into custody.
+On 6 August 2004, they went to Akku's house and burned it down.
+Akku now feared for his life and went to the police for protection; they arrested him for his own protection on 7 August 2004.
+Akku's mother vacated his house.
+On 7 August, Akku was due to appear at the city district court and 500 slum residents gathered.
+As Akku arrived, one of his men tried to pass him knives wrapped in a blanket; the police failed to notice this.
+After the women protested, the accomplice was arrested, and Akku was taken back into custody.
 He threatened to return and teach every woman in the slum a lesson.
-On 8 August 2004, a group attacked Yadav while he was being taken before the court; he survived the attack only to be lynched five days later.
+On 8 August 2004, a group attacked Akku while he was being taken before the court; he survived the attack only to be lynched five days later.